The Chemotion ELN consists of different panels that are combined in the main application page:

 Management Level: The management level can be opened using the button in the collection bar.
 The management level enables the creation, deletion and organization of collections.

-Detail Tab: To organize the information within the detail modals tabs were introduced.
-These enable the information to be structured and are displayed as folders.
+Detail Tab: To organize the information within the detail modals, tabs were introduced.
+These enable the information to be structured and displayed as folders.

 Reactions form the core of the Chemotion ELN, as reactions can be used to plan the chemists' experiments.
 The reactions are characterized by the use (starting material, reagents) and the receipt of samples (products).

 Several samples can be arranged in wellplates so that they can be combined according to an application in biology.